 Alliance suggested that trust needed to be built within society.
-For example integrated schooling would not only bring children together but also the parents, teachers and governors.
+For example, integrated schooling would not only bring children together but also the parents, teachers and governors.
 Housing should also be more integrated, and a case study of Magherafelt was given; where the community is almost exactly 50/50 Catholic and Protestant, but there is little mixing and all housing is separated.
-Harry Hamilton, seconding the motion, suggested Stormont need Community Relations training from the “grass roots” level.
+Harry Hamilton, seconding the motion, suggested Stormont needed community relations training from the “grassroots” level.

 Criticism of the CSI programme was surprising, as it has only recently been achieved through, as was mentioned earlier in the conference, the Alliance Party’s own successful lobbying.
 Furthermore, the Party’s issue with effectiveness seemed to be more about the programme’s execution, or even simply the Assembly’s commitment to it, rather than the legislation itself.
 There was also, perhaps predictably, very little discussion on the motion itself.

-Nevertheless, the motion was most certainly a strong and conclusive finish to conference, tying together NI’s economic and political circumstances with Alliance’s progressive thinking.
+Nevertheless, the motion was most certainly a strong and conclusive finish to the conference, tying together Northern Ireland’s economic and political circumstances with Alliance’s progressive thinking.